1906 French Grand Prix: Track

 A combined offer from the city council of Le Mans and local hoteliers to contribute funding to the Grand Prix persuaded the ACF to hold the race on the outskirts of the city, where the Automobile Club de la Sarthe devised a 103.18 km circuit.
+The first and some later layouts had nothing in common with the well known modern track that was first used in 1921.

-Running through farmlands and forests, the track, like most circuits of the time, formed a triangle.
+Running through farmlands and forests, the 1906 track, like most circuits of the time, formed a triangle.
 It started outside the village of Montfort, and headed south-west towards Le Mans.
 Competitors then took the Fourche hairpin, which turned sharply left and slowed the cars to around 50 km/h, and then an essentially straight road through Bouloire south-east towards Saint-Calais.
 The town was bypassed with a temporary wooden plank road, as the track headed north on the next leg of the triangle.
 Another plank road through a forest to a minor road allowed the track to bypass most of the town of Vibraye, before it again headed north to the outskirts of La Ferté-Bernard.
 A series of left-hand turns took competitors back south-west towards Montfort on the last leg of the triangle, a straight broken by a more technical winding section, near the town of Connerré.
 Competitors lapped the circuit twelve times over two days, six times on each day, a total distance of 1238.16 km.

 To address concerns about previous races, during which spectators crowding too close to the track had been killed or injured by cars, the ACF erected 65 km of palisade fencing around the circuit, concentrated around towns and villages, and at the ends of lanes, footpaths and roads intersecting the track.
 The planking used to avoid the towns of Saint-Calais and Vibraye was installed as an alternative to the system used in the Gordon Bennett races, where cars passing through towns would slow down to a set speed and were forbidden to overtake.
 Several footbridges were erected over the track, and a 2,000-seat canopied grandstand was built at the start and finish line at Montfort.
 This faced the pit lane on the other side of the track, where the teams were based and could work on the cars.
 A tunnel under the track connected the grandstand and the pit lane.
 The road surface was little more than compacted dust and sharp stones which could be easily kicked up by the cars, and to limit the resulting problem of impaired visibility and punctures the ACF sealed the entire length of the track with tar.
 More was added to the bends of the track after cars running on them during practice broke up the surface.